gymrek-lab/CITRUS/doc/user_guide.md

 * alias: The alias for the operator node.
 This is used to refer to the node in the simulation configuration and when plotting.
 * type: The type of the operator node.
 See TODO [Operator Node documentation](operator_nodes.md) for more information.
 Values for the 'type' key are class names of the operator nodes (e.g. "SumNode" for the SumNode operator node).

-Operator nodes will have additional arguments specific to the operator node type (see the TODO [Operator Nodes documentation](operator_nodes.md)).
+Operator nodes will have additional keys specific to the operator node type.
+These additional keys will be the the the operator's `__init__` function.
+See the [Operator Nodes documentation](operator_nodes.md) for more information and links to the full documentation.

 At least one of these class specific arguments will define what other nodes are inputs to the operator node.
 This is done using the string aliases of any input nodes.
 Only nodes that are defined BEFORE a given operator node in the configuration file may be inputs.
 For example, the fourth operator node defined in 'simulation_steps' list may have as input any of the input nodes and the first three operator nodes, but not the fifth operator node.